Narratives and Testimonies

 As a part of a Holocaust oral history project sponsored by the Jewish Community Relations Council and the Anti-Defamation League of Minnesota and the Dakotas, Rhoda Lewin interviewed Holocaust survivors, liberators, and witnesses living in Minnesota.
 The project was later published as Witnesses to the Holocaust: an oral history by Twayne Publishers in 1990.
 All 60 audio interviews are available at the United States Holocaust Memorial Museum (USHMM).

 The University of Minnesota Libraries subscribe to the Visual History Archive (VHA) which was developed by the University of Southern California's Shoah Foundation Institute for Visual History and Education.
 The VHA is the largest visual history archive in the world as it includes a collection of nearly 52,000 video testimonies in 32 languages and from 56 countries.
 The institute interviewed Jewish survivors, homosexual survivors, Jehovah's Witness survivors, liberators and liberation witnesses, political prisoners, rescuers and aid providers, Roma and Sinti survivors (Gypsy), survivors of Eugenics policies, as well as war crimes trial participants.

 All students, faculty, and staff at the University of Minnesota have web-based access to the USC Shoah Foundation Institute’s VHA.
 The general public can also access the archive using computer workstations on the University of Minnesota campus.
-For more information regarding the University’s licensing agreement with the USC Shoah Foundation Institute contact Susan Gangl, the Library Liaison for Holocaust & Genocide Studies.
+For more information contact Brian Vetruba, the Librarian for Holocaust & Genocide Studies.